gustavohb/strain-gage-based-scale-system/README.md

 ## About

-This project uses an Arduino Uno board to sample the load data and communicate with the MATLAB via USB.
+This project uses an Arduino Uno board to sample the load data and communicate with MATLAB via USB.

 ### What does this code do?